Insulin Can Be Irresistible.

-A good way to understand how this might be able to happen, is to look at how exposure to stress, in combination with lack of sugar availability, can inhibit metabolic function, and promote factors which can lead to increased biochemical stress.
+A good way to understand how this might happen, is to look at how exposure to stress, in combination with lack of sugar availability, can inhibit metabolic function, and promote factors which increase biochemical stress.
 Many of these factors are central to the progression of the inflammatory blood sugar and insulin dysregulated conditions.
 Problems relating to digestion, tend to be more relevant than most realize.

 When stress is high and sugar intake is restricted, glycogen stores are fast depleted, and the stress hormones, cortisol and adrenaline, will generally rise, as part of a process which is designed to provide alternative sources of fuel.

 Adrenaline helps get the remaining glycogen out of storage and releases fat from tissue, in the form of free fatty acids.
 Cortisol breaks down muscle and other tissue, so that it can be used for the provision of more energy.
 The stress substances are crucial for survival, however when they are chronically or excessively raised, they promote degeneration and disease.

 If the fatty acids released out of storage into circulation as a result of stress, are made up of high levels of the polyunsaturated fats (PUFAs), they can have a long term negative impact upon numerous biological processes, known to be involved in the progression of insulin related problems.